Biedermeier: Furniture design and interior decorating

-Biedermeier was an influential German style of furniture design that evolved from 1815–1848.
-The period extended into Scandinavia, as disruptions due to numerous states that made up the German nation were not unified by rule from Berlin until 1871.
-These post-Biedermeier struggles, influenced by historicism, created their own styles.
-Throughout the period, emphasis was kept upon clean lines and minimal ornamentation consistent with basis of Biedermeier in utilitarian principles.
-As the period progressed, however, the style moved from the early rebellion against Romantic-era fussiness to increasingly ornate commissions by a rising middle class, eager to show their newfound wealth.
-The idea of clean lines and utilitarian postures would resurface in the 20th century, continuing into the present day.
+Biedermeier furniture is admired for quality craftsmanship and comfort.
+Original early 19th century Biedermeier furniture was manufactured to be publicly displayed, with less concern for convenience and private enjoyment.
+Biedermeier upholstery makes extensive use of coil-springs.
+Biedermeier furniture design was purchased or commissioned by the prosperous middle class to celebrate comfort and leisure.

 Middle to late-Biedermeier furniture design represented a heralding towards historicism and revival eras long sought for.
 Social forces originating in France would change the artisan-patron system that achieved this period of design, first in the German states, and then into Scandinavia.
-The middle class growth originated in the Industrial Revolution in Britain and many Biedermeier designs owe their simplicity to Georgian lines of the 19th century, as the proliferation of design publications reached the loose German states and Austria-Hungary.
+The middle class growth originated in the Industrial Revolution in Britain and many Biedermeier designs owe their simplicity to Georgian lines of the 19th century, as the proliferation of design publications reached the German states and the Austrian Empire.

-The Biedermeier style was a simplified interpretation of the influential French Empire style of Napoleon I, which introduced the romance of ancient Roman Empire styles, adapting these to modern early 19th century households.
+The Biedermeier style was a simplified interpretation of the influential French Empire style of Napoleon, which introduced the romance of ancient Roman Empire styles, adapting these to modern early 19th century households.
 Biedermeier furniture used locally available materials such as cherry, ash, and oak woods rather than the expensive timbers such as fully imported mahogany.
-Whilst this timber was available near trading ports such as Antwerp, Hamburg, and Stockholm, it was taxed heavily whenever it passed through another principality.
-This made mahogany very expensive to use and much local cherry and pearwood was stained to imitate the more expensive timbers.
-Stylistically, the furniture was simple and elegant.
-Its construction utilised the ideal of truth through material, something that later influenced the Bauhaus and Art Deco periods.